kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Task 2: Connect AIDP to ATP and AI Lakehouse

-1. Once AIDP is provisioned, navigate to the service console -
+1. Navigate to the service console of AIDP -

 ![AIDP Home](./images/aidp-home.png)